 Ms. Wilkes has over 25 years' experience in the HR field in the UK and Gibraltar where she has worked in a range of sectors including financial services, manufacturing and pharmaceutical.
-Ms. Wilkes became a Chartered member of the Chartered Institute of Personnel and Development in 2011 and is currently Vice Chair of the Gibraltar CIPD branch.
-She joined Argus Insurance in 2015 and led on the project to obtain Corporate Chartered Insurers status for the Company in 2016.
-Ms. Wilkes is currently undertaking the International Compliance Association Advanced Certificate in Compliance.
+Ms. Wilkes became a Chartered member of the Chartered Institute of Personnel and Development ("CIPD") in 2011 and is currently Vice Chair of the Gibraltar CIPD branch.
+She joined Argus Insurance in 2015 and led on the project to obtain Corporate Chartered Insurers status for the company in 2016.